 The very first step in this process is to identify why a particular employee is under performing.
-First the manager must recognize if there is some sought of task interference.
+First, the manager must recognize if there is some sought of task interference.
 Task interference refers to anything that prevents the employee from performing his or her job to the expected standards.

 It can also be something that employee does not have access to proper resources like tools, skills, training and managers support.

-Since employee performance also affects organisational performance, it is very necessary to fix the problem at the early stages.
+Since employee performance also affects organizational performance, it is very necessary to fix the problem at the early stages.
 The performance of an employee mainly depends on employee’s skill set and motivation.
 So it is very necessary to improve the skillset by training and motivation by giving good encouragement.

 Some of the best ways to manage poor performance in the workplace are:

 1) Give Regular feedback:

 It is the process of giving constant and constructive feedback on the performance of an employee.
 This method should be followed in a non-threatening manner.
 So giving the employee a continuous feedback on what he has done well and what areas needed to improve will help the employee to do better in his work.